MAXIM

 Troubleshooting

 Most networking issues fall into a few categories.
-Start with maxim doctor — it checks tunnel status, proxy reachability, and auth validity automatically.
+Start with maxim doctor — it checks tunnel status, proxy reachability, auth validity, key hygiene, inference coherence, and system resources automatically.
+Use --json for CI integration or --as peer <url> to diagnose from the peer's perspective.

 Provider Priority